Beautiful Boy-2018

 With zany narratives and fantastic art direction, the film has a familiar stamp.
 Most resembling his other notable stop-motion film, Fantastic Mr. Fox (2009), Isle of Dogs offers what is to be expected- an intelligent and odd project by a visionary creative mind.

-This is a show of bravery by the director to focus on corruption prevalent in today’s world and the fight for justice by ordinary people living under authoritarian control.
+The director shows bravery in focusing on the corruption prevalent in today’s world and the fight for justice by ordinary people living under authoritarian control.

 With help from a pack of dogs led by a former stray named Chief, the group sets out to find Spots and ultimately expose the government conspiracy.
 Obstacles abound as the mayor has sent a robot dog to return Atari and make mincemeat of any dog in its path.

-Meanwhile, a professor is on the cusp of discovering a serum as an outspoken American exchange student, Tracy Walker, investigates the conspiracy.
+Meanwhile, a professor, Tracy Walker, is on the cusp of discovering a serum as an outspoken American exchange student investigating the conspiracy.

-What I admire most about the film is the creativity and the blast of left-of-center story-telling, blowing away most animated offerings of today.
+What I admire most about the film is its creativity and the blast of left-of-center storytelling, which blows away most animated offerings of today.

 Many contain a robust helping of “cute”, which can turn off a mature viewer.
 With a target audience of the tween age, what is in it for adults?
 To sit there with a youngster and pretend to be jovial?

-Isle of Dogs is not the crowd-pleaser, it is better than that.
-Anderson crafts a serious and timely message begging to be absorbed by the careful viewer.
+Isle of Dogs is not a crowd-pleaser; it is better than that.
+Anderson crafts a serious and timely message that begs to be absorbed by the careful viewer.

 Standard in his films, the pacing is strange, the conversations between characters are odd, and the film lacks a truly welcoming or warm quality.